-PHASE ONE Key Development Option A (relocation of 220 kV lines) - 200 dwellings Option B (retention of existing 220 kv lines) - 150 dwellings Key Outcomes Required before Next Phase Commencement of works on Gunny Hill playing pitches including access 1 x NEAP on western side of Plan Lands (see Appendix 2 of LAP) Commencement of construction of a school on the designated primary school site on the eastern side of the Plan Lands OR on the designated primary school site on the western side of the Plan Lands^b Rationale Public open space and children's play facilities will be required to serve new housing development on the western side of the Plan Lands.
-A primary school is also required to meet the existing population needs of the Plan Lands and its surrounding suburban hinterland.
+PHASE ONE FRASE ONE Key Development Option A (relocation of 220 kV lines) - 200 dwellings Option B (retention of existing 220 kv lines) - 150 dwellings Key Outcomes Required before Next Phase Commencement of works on Gunny Hill playing pitches including access 1 x NEAP on western side of Plan Lands (see Appendix 2 of LAP) Site made available for the construction of a Primary School on the eastern side of the Plan lands or a Primary School and/or Post-Primary School on the western side of the Plan Lands.
+Demonstrate compliance with the provision of road improvements and traffic requirements as per the Local Area Plan Accessibility and Movement Strategy and all other relevant traffic related plans, guidelines and studies.
+Rationale Public open space and children's play facilities will be required to serve new housing development on the western side of the Plan Lands.

-PHASE TWO Key Development Option A (relocation of 220 kV lines) - 300 dwellings Option B (retention of existing 220 kV lines) - 220 dwellings Key Outcomes Required before Next Phase Completion of Gunny Hill playing pitches including access Completion and operation of a primary school on either of the two designated primary school sites within the Plan Lands^b Commencement of landscaping of Oldcourt Park with access and 1 additional NEAP for western side of Plan Lands The provision of a minimum of 300 sq.m. of community floorspace^c Rationale Public open space and children's play facilities will be required to serve new housing development on the western side of the Plan Lands.
+PHASE TWO Key Development Option A (relocation of 220 kV lines) - 300 dwellings Option B (retention of existing 220 kV lines) - 220 dwellings Key Outcomes Required before Next Phase Completion of Gunny Hill playing pitches including access Site made available for the construction of a Primary School on the eastern side of the Plan lands or a Primary School and/or Post-Primary School on the western side of the Plan Lands.
+Commencement of landscaping of Oldcourt Park with access and 1 additional NEAP for western side of Plan Lands The provision of a minimum of 300 sq.m. of community floorspacec Demonstrate compliance with the provision of road improvements and traffic requirements as per the Local Area Plan Accessibility and Movement Strategy and all other relevant traffic related plans, guidelines and studies.
+Rationale Public open space and children's play facilities will be required to serve new housing development on the western side of the Plan Lands.